revero/msgBoxPy/README.md

 msgBoxPy.infobox('Title', 'Here is my info message.') # Displays an information box with OK button msgBoxPy.warningbox('Title', 'Here is my warning message!') # Displays a warning box with OK button msgBoxPy.errorbox('Title', 'Here is my error message!') # Displays an error box with OK button

+answer = msgBoxPy.retrycancelbox(title='Title', message='Empty')
+if not answer:
+    msgBoxPy.warningbox('Retry?', 'You have cancelled the retry!')
+else:
+    retryAgain()
 ```

 Copy and paste the examples from within the msgBoxPy.py file directly into your script and call the function passing the required title and message fields: